COURSE ANNOUNCEMENT FALL 2013

 The computing objectives are (a) getting everyone comfortable and familiar with our programming environment on a production supercomputer, (b) getting started with 1-D codes before we add complexity, and (c) working up to 3-D nonhydrostatic nonlinear problems by the end of class.
 Each class computer problem will be designed to build on the last to make understanding and completing the assignments more straightforward for all.

 PROGRAMMING EXPERIENCE: You should be comfortable with a programming language, or ready to learn.
 This class could be abrupt if you have no programming experience at all, as we get going fairly quickly.
 To help everyone get started and to begin at a common starting point, I will pass out an introduction (sample) program at the start of class (in Fortran 90 and also in C) which will serve as a basis upon which you will build your later programs.
 For those rusty in F90 or C (or Linux), there will be review sessions early in the semester.
-If you feel your programming experience is not very strong and you want to do some preparation before class starts, I recommend the following:
+However, you might want to consider taking one of the many classes offered by the University's Computer Science and/or CSE departments to strengthen your programming skills.
+The goal here is using a programming language, rather than learning one.

 INTRO: Welcome; I am Dr. Brian Jewett.
-I teach and carry out research in the Atmospheric Sciences Dept. My specialty is 3d numerical modeling of a variety of atmospheric phenomena - severe thunderstorms and squall lines, hurricanes, and heavy snowstorms.
+I teach and carry out research in the Atmospheric Sciences Dept. My specialty is 3d numerical modeling of a variety of atmospheric phenomena - severe thunderstorms and squall lines, hurricanes, and snowstorms.

 If you have any questions about the class, please feel free to contact me.